The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid – An Update

 In the past year, the number of people falling into the coverage gap has declined as more states have taken up the Medicaid expansion.
-Since September 30, 2013, three states (Ohio, New Hampshire, and Pennsylvania) have opted to expand their Medicaid programs, extending ACA-related assistance to approximately 600,000 uninsured nonelderly adults.
+Since September 30, 2013, four states (Ohio, New Hampshire, Indiana and Pennsylvania) have opted to expand their Medicaid programs, extending ACA-related assistance to approximately 760,000 uninsured nonelderly adults.

 What Are Characteristics of People in the Coverage Gap?